 - Re-reading the story and, as you read, taking turns to act out the parts of Max and a Wild Thing.

 - Creating a Wild Thing mask from a paper plate and scraps of paper or fabric.

 - Making crowns and hosting your very own wild rumpus by dancing together to your favorite music.

-The great thing about all these tips is that they will work just as well for almost any picture book you choose for your child's read aloud time.
+The great thing about all these tips is that they work for almost any picture book you choose to read-aloud with your child.
 Choose one, two, or try all five, and add some fun, book-inspired learning to your next story time.